A well-written product description plays a significant role in moving customers through your online store’s sales funnel.

 For example, if you drop ship shoes online, you can use keywords like “Nike Air Jordans,” “Adidas Soccer Shoes,” and more.

-It’s important to understand that the unneccesary use of keywords will harm your ranking.
+It’s important to understand that the unnecessary use of keywords will harm your ranking.

-Here are some tips to writing SEO-optimized product descriptions for your online store.
+Here are some tips for writing SEO-optimized product descriptions for your online store.

 - Include keywords in headings and subheadings

 - Do not write for search engines; write for readers

 - Optimize product images and videos